 You can (and should) also have social media buttons on your site.
 Add a call to action to Follow you.

-I use a free plugin called Shareaholic for mine.
+Use a free plugin like Grow or Shareaholic to add social icons to your blog.
 You can use the classic colours for each icon or customize them to match your branding like I did.
 I have my follow icons in my sidebar and my footer.

 Add a Pinterest widget to your blog post